- Peppermint oil is not safe for dogs — While it is popular with many pet parents, the risks associated with peppermint oil are significant.

 Unfortunately, your dog won’t get those same benefits because peppermint oil is widely believed to be toxic for pets.

-However, some pet owners say it’s an effective treatment for several health conditions.
+Some pet owners say it’s an effective treatment for several health conditions.
 As with any pet product, your source of truth should be your veterinarian.

 Here are a few of the claimed benefits of peppermint oil for our furry friends, which you can ask your veterinarian about.
 However, we don’t find any of these to be a trade-off for the fact it’s toxic to your pup.